Veterans Health Administration (VHA)

 Eligibility for VA Health Care

-You may be eligible for VA health care benefits if you served in the active military, naval, or air service and did not receive an honorable discharge.
+You may be eligible for VA health care benefits if you served in the active military, naval, or air service and received an honorable discharge.
 If you enlisted after September 7, 1980, or entered active duty after October 16, 1981, you must have served 24 continuous months or the full period for which you were called to active duty, unless any of the descriptions below are true for you:

 - Were discharged for a disability that was caused - or made worse - by your active duty service